Ptujec/LaunchBar/Scan-QR-Code/README.md

 <img src="03.jpg" width="205"/>

-If there is just one QR code visible on your screen, you can hold <kbd>command</kbd> while launching the action to capture the entire screen for scanning the QR code.
+If there is just one QR code visible on your screen, you can hold `command` while launching the action to capture the entire screen for scanning the QR code.

 ## Setup (IMPORTANT!)